quasarframework/quasar/docs/src/pages/start/how-to-use-vue.md

 </style>
 ```

-But you can still use syntax without `setup` if you wish.
+But you can still use Composition API without `<script setup>` or Options API if you wish.
 The only difference is within the `<script>` tag.

 ```html
 <template>